 Marble can be traditional or modern, depending on how you stylish it.
 This material is high maintenance and implies an upkeep routine.
-For this reason, faux marble is trending, between this year’s main styles, and performs visually as well.
-However, the real stone remains a frequent material.
+For this reason, faux marble is trending, among this year’s main styles, and performs visually as well.
+However, real stone remains a frequent material.
 The designer Tina Rich was in charge of this Midtown New York kitchen renovation.
-Using Calacatta Vagli marble in the counters and backsplash, it resulted in a clean and bright space.
+Using Calacatta Vagli marble in the counters and backsplash, resulted in a clean and bright space.

 Keep It Classy

 Classic and modern styles were never out, especially in kitchen design.
 Neutral color palettes, high-end materials, and decorative details harmonize the area.
 Lightning can work as a decorative element and add a sophisticated environment to your kitchen.
 Designed by LUXXU, the Pharo is a crystal pendant with a delicate look but a strong structure.
 It’s made of crystal glass and gold-plated brass.